PRINTMAKING relief printing

 John Williams - relief print

-colour can be explored by using more than one wood block or block of lino or a combination of the two.
-Textures can also be added with glue and marks can be inscribed into the surface.
+colour can be employed by using more than one wood block or block of lino or a combination of the two.
+Textures can also be added by using wood working glue and marks can be inscribed into the surface in order to create textures.